Caltrain: Payment

 For example, if a passenger tags on and boards a northbound or southbound train at San Mateo (Zone 2), their Clipper card will be debited for a five-zone one-way fare (Zone 2 to Zone 6, which is the most distant theoretical destination from the origin point, a one-way fare debit of -$12.20); if that passenger travels south and tags off at Sunnyvale (Zone 3), their Clipper card will be credited for the three zones not traveled (Zones 4, 5, and 6; +$6.75 credit overall) so the net deduction from stored cash is a two-zone one-way fare (Zone 2 to 3, -$5.45 with Clipper cash discount), unless the passenger has a pass; in that case, the passenger would receive a $12.20 credit.
 In the example given, failing to tag off means the initial five-zone fare debit (Zone 2 to 6, -$12.20) would remain.
 Because pass holders are credited only when tagging off, pass holders also would be charged the five-zone fare debit if they forget to tag off.

 Those who use a clipper card hear one beep or see a light flash when they tag on to begin their journey and see two flashes with a double beep when they tag off to end their trip.
 Three beeps mean the card does not have valid fare.
 This ensures Caltrain is universally accessible beyond many other Clipper card acceptance mechanisms.

 In 2018, Caltrain rolled out a mobile app allowing riders to purchase fares from Android and iOS smartphones.
-The Caltrain Mobile app was written by moovel North America, who have written apps with similar functionality for Santa Clara Valley Transportation Agency and San Francisco Municipal Transportation Agency.
+The Caltrain Mobile app was written by moovel North America, which has written apps with similar functionality for Santa Clara Valley Transportation Agency and San Francisco Municipal Transportation Agency.